bioconda/bioconda.github.io/_sources/contributor/building-locally.rst.txt

      the recipes test in a clean, freshly created docker container to ensure that the package does not depend on anything that happens to be included in the build container.
+   - Make sure you have `bioconda` and `conda-forge` channels explicitly added to your environment or your `.condarc`.
+It is not sufficient to have those channels specified in `.mambarc`.

 If you do not have access to Docker, you can still run the basic test by omitting the ``--docker`` and ``--mulled-test`` options.